EmmanuelSierra/EmmanuelSierra/README.md

-### I am often adding new projects🔭to my profile, so please don't hesitate to ask for collaborations.
+### I am often adding new projects 🔭 to my profile, so please don't hesitate to ask for collaborations.

 # Currently Project Name
 byb_project